Skip to main content

 Filing border protection notices

 Trade mark and copyright owners can file border protection notices to help protect against unauthorised copies of their intellectual property.
+Border protection notices can also be filed to protect registered geographical indications (GIs) by persons with an interest in upholding the restrictions on the use of that registered GI.

 1 June 2020: Rightsholders no longer need to provide $5000 security